How SEPP 72(t) Can Help You Retire Early and Dodge Penalties

 Cool, right?
 The SEPP 72(t) rule lets you tap your retirement savings early without tax penalties.

-Editor’s note: "How SEPP 72(t) Can Help You Retire Early" is part ten of an ongoing series on how to retire early and the FIRE (Financial Independence, Retire Early) movement.
-Part One is How to Retire Early in Six Steps.
+Editor’s note: "How SEPP 72(t) Can Help You Retire Early and Dodge Penalties" is part 10 of an ongoing series on how to retire early and the FIRE (Financial Independence, Retire Early) movement.
+Part one is How to Retire Early in Six Steps.
 To see all early retirement articles, jump to the end.

 The road to early retirement is filled with challenges, and for many, the final boss in this quest is the IRS.
 Break its rules, and you’ll face penalties, particularly if you tap into retirement accounts before age 59 ½.
 While taxes are unavoidable, the IRS adds a hefty 10% penalty if you withdraw early.